 We will never sell or rent your personal information to other organisations and we take all reasonable care to ensure your data is secure at all times.

-We work with external organisations that help us to deliver certain services, for example processing donations or posting fundraising appeals.
+We work with external organisations that help us to deliver certain services, for example processing donations, posting fundraising appeals, trusted telephone fundraising agencies, verifying the accuracy of personal data and backing up our database.
 We will only share the personal information that is necessary for them to deliver the service and we have rigorous contracts in place to protect your information.
 We do not allow these organisations to use your data for their own purposes.
 However we may be legally required to disclose your details if required by law.

 We may also process the data of children.
 When we do we will ensure we uphold their rights and ensure we collect parental consent or consent from a guardian where necessary.
 We may also process the data in accordance with the wishes of the child should we decide they have competence and an understanding of their circumstances.